Bermuda Cruises: Your Extraordinary Island Retreat

 While U.S. citizens on closed-loop cruises (departing and returning to the same U.S. port) can technically travel with a birth certificate and government-issued ID, we strongly recommend carrying a valid passport.
 A passport provides essential flexibility if you need to fly home from Bermuda due to an emergency, and it simplifies the embarkation process at your departure port.

 Bermuda offers an extraordinary range of experiences.
 Relax on the world-famous pink sand beaches at Horseshoe Bay or Elbow Beach.
 Explore the UNESCO World Heritage town of St. George’s.
-Dive or snorkel among over 300 shipwrecks.
+Dive or snorkel among hundreds of shipwrecks.
 Play championship golf courses with stunning ocean views.
 Tour the Crystal Caves, shop along Front Street in Hamilton, or hike the scenic Bermuda Railway Trail.
 Our advisors can recommend curated shore excursions tailored to your interests.

 The primary cruise port in Bermuda is the Royal Naval Dockyard on the island’s western tip, which can accommodate large modern cruise ships.
 From the Dockyard, Bermuda’s efficient ferry system provides scenic rides to both Hamilton (the capital) and St. George’s, making the entire island easily accessible.
 Some smaller ships may also dock directly in Hamilton or St. George’s.